wd7512/GDSC-solution-challenge/README.md

 This issue affects a broad spectrum of the population, particularly those with language or literacy barriers.
 As a result, this can lead to misdiagnosis or delayed treatement.

 ## Solution: Symplify
+Symplify is a web and mobile application that allows patients to view images of potential symptoms they may have and add them to a list of "All Symptoms"

-Symplify is a web and mobile application that aims to resolve the challenges present in patient-doctor communication and thus reducing inequalities in accessing healthcare.
+aims to resolve the challenges present in patient-doctor communication and thus reducing inequalities in accessing healthcare.

 ### Motivation